NachoHotz/NachoHotz/README.md

 <br />

-- 🌱 I’m currently learning AWS and Golang
+- 🌱 I’m currently learning AWS, Golang and Rust

 - ❓ Ask me about anything related to MERN or PERN stack and related technologies